|MPG (combined)||33.2 **|

 Market and Model

 There are three Ranger bodystyles - 'Regular' single cab, 'Super' (which has occasional rear seats) and 'Double Cab' with proper rear seats.
 The 'Regular' bodystyle is only available with base 'XL' trim, while the 'Super' option only comes with the mid-range 'XLT' and 'Limited' trim levels.
 Near the top of the line-up is the high-spec 'Wildtrak' variant, offered only in Double Cab form, with sales focused on the bi-turbo diesel engine.
 That's also the engine you have to have in the exclusive 'Raptor' flagship model.
 4WD is fitted to all derivatives.
 Prices start at around the £22,000 mark, excluding the VAT that most business buyers will be able to claim back.
 For the Double Cab bodystyle most customers will want, you'll need to be budgeting in the £24,000 to £32,000 bracket excl.
 VAT.
-For a top 'Raptor' variant, you'll be looking at paying over £40,000 excl.
-VAT.
+For a top 'Raptor' variant, you'll be looking at paying around £48,000 since you won't be able to claim back VAT on this model (because its payload capacity is too low for it to qualify as a commercial vehicle).
 Still, you get a pretty unique pick-up in return.
 With this improved Ranger, you get upgraded Ford 'SYNC 3' media connectivity, plus safety items like a Lane Keeping Aid and Adaptve Cruise Control.
 The FordPass Connect on-board modem turns the Ranger into a mobile Wi-Fi hotspot with connectivity for up to 10 Wi-Fi enabled devices, and also enables a range of features to be accessed via the FordPass mobile app.

 Practicalities and Costs